Notabilia – A Tree Grows in Wikipedia

 Projects like this excite me about the power of information design to bring things to light that aren’t easily discernible any other way.

 This entry was posted on Tuesday, May 10th, 2011 at 10:24 pm and is filed under Data Graphics, Data Visualization, Information Design, Interactive.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.